jkbenaim/romjudge/README.md

 - the correct **CRCs**, and
 - a recognized **IPL3/bootcode**.

-Written in C11.
-X11 license. `sha1.c` and `sha1.h` are public domain.
+Written in C. X11 license. `sha1.c` and `sha1.h` are public domain.